 The application for a Tourist Schengen visa will go through these simple steps:

-As a common rule, each consulate or embassy has to take a decision whether to grant the applicant with a visa or not within 15 days.
+You will likely be notified whether you have been issued a Tourist visa for Europe within 15 days.
 However, in some exceptional cases, this process might take up to 30 days, or even up to 60 if more additional documents are required to be submitted by the applicant.
-You are recommended to apply around six weeks prior to your planned travel.
+You are recommended to apply for a Schengen Tourist Visa around six weeks prior to your planned travel.

 Tourist Schengen Visa Validity

-The validity of a Schengen visa depends on its type.
-A multiple entry visa gives the right to its holder to stay within the Schengen territory for 90 days at most, within a period of 180 days, to enter and leave whenever she or he wants to.
+A multiple entry Tourist visa gives the right to its holder to stay within the Schengen territory for 90 days at most, within a period of 180 days, to enter and leave whenever she or he wants to.

 In the meantime, single entry and double entry visa holders will have to wait for the embassy or consulate they have applied to decide on its validity after processing all documentation.
-Sometimes they issue you a visa for the amount of time you have sought for, and sometimes for a longer or shorter period, depending how they see it reasonable.
+Sometimes they issue you a Tourist Schengen visa for the amount of time you have sought for, and sometimes for a longer or shorter period.

 The embassy not only appoints the number of days you can stay in the Schengen territory, but also the earliest date you can enter and the last date when you can leave.
 This is all indicated on the visa sticker affixed in your passport.